ai-robotics-estonia/2024_DigitalTwin_Validation_AI_Motion_Planning_CurvedSurfaces/README.md

 - Motion execution data (joint states and end-effector poses) collected at 100 Hz during simulations for performance evaluation and benchmarking.

 ### AI Technologies
-The project developed a digital twin and a motion planning pipeline designed to integrate, test, and benchmark various motion planning approaches, including future AI-based methods like diffusion policy and learning from demonstration.
+The project validated a digital twin and a motion planning pipeline designed to integrate, test, and benchmark various motion planning approaches, including future AI-based methods like diffusion policy and learning from demonstration.
 The project focused on creating and validating the essential infrastructure that enables the safe testing and deployment of novel AI algorithms.
 The pipeline leverages established robotics techniques such as inverse kinematics (IK) solvers, and the solution was validated and benchmarked using several of MoveIt's existing Cartesian motion planners:

 - MoveIt Cartesian Interpolator (ComputeCartesianPath)
 - Pilz Industrial Motion Planner